stfc/PSyclone/doc/user_guide/profiling.rst

 A profile region derives its name from two components:

 ``module_name``
-    A string identifying the PSy-layer containing this profile node.
+    A string identifying the PSy-layer (PSyKAl DSL) or module (existing code) containing this profile node.

 ``region_name``
-    A string identifying the invoke containing
-    this profile node and its location within the invoke (where necessary).
+    A string identifying the invoke (PSyKAl DSL) or routine (existing code) containing this profile node and its location within the invoke/routine (where necessary).

 By default PSyclone will generate appropriate names to uniquely